My 10-day Vipassana Retreat: A Journey Through Pain and Self-Observation

 I decided to use a chair for those sittings, once I realized I could not sit cross-legged for an hour.

-Often, around the 40-45min mark, I would completely forget the meditation exercise and just prayed for us to start the chanting so I knew there would only be 5min left of the session.
+Often, around the 40-45 minute mark, I would completely forget the meditation exercise and just pray for us to start the chanting so I knew there would only be 5min left of the session.

 The fifth and sixth days were very similar, in that we had to scan our bodies for sensations.